campaignmonitor/createsend-ruby/README.md

 # createsend

-A simple ruby wrapper for the createsend API.
+A wrapper for the createsend API v3.